"Hamilton", American History, and the Importance of Heroes

 We leave our children to fend for themselves, with no one to look up to, they will look up to anyone they can find.
 We may not like who they find in today’s world.

 The founding of the United States of America was by no means perfect, nor were its Founders, but it was a damn good start.
-And what the Founding Fathers created was far better than anything the world had created before.
+And what the Founding Fathers created was far better than anything the world had seen or created before.
 It also proved to be a foundation strong enough to withstand the tests and tempests of time, and now it is being put to the test again.

 Hamilton might be one of the greatest cultural and creative revolutions we may ever encounter in our lifetimes, and in a time where Americans are more divided, scared, and angry than ever, it reminds us that America, like its heroes, doesn’t have to be perfect to be beautiful.